Helping reduce the spread of the coronavirus in our campus.

 The office of record for all electronic files generated by the Qualtrics survey is Risk Management.

 While the online Daily Symptom Survey is available to anyone with a connected device, a paper Symptom Survey must be administered to anyone who needs/chooses to complete a paper Symptom Survey.

 - The Manual Process Toolkit includes materials for implementing the paper Daily Symptom Survey with printable surveys, instructions and more.

 - What survey do visitors complete?

-- As of Monday 9/21, we’re pleased to deliver a Qualtrics-based symptom survey that doesn’t require university credentials for access.
-You can access the visitor survey on the Campus Ready Symptom Monitoring page.
+- You can access the visitor survey on the Campus Ready Symptom Monitoring page.
 Please ensure that employees and students continue using the correct survey.
 Visually, the output letters for both surveys are slightly different so you can quickly differentiate.